Bad weather doesn’t exist if you dress accordingly and properly. And nothing ruins fun like getting cold, wet or, in the worst case scenario, both.

 Layers upon layers

-The insulation layer (3rd) should be a lightweight down or synthetic jacket that you can keep in your backpack and put on when you need extra warmth.
+Your insulation layer should be a lightweight down or synthetic jacket that you can keep in your backpack and put on when you need extra warmth.
 A light jacket is a great item to always have with you, just in case.
 You could also wear it without a shell jacket.
 You don’t usually need a third layer for your lower body, but those who get cold easily can try, for example, down pants.
 Optionally, you can wear another set of your base layer under the mid-layer for a bit of extra warmth.

 Protect the critical parts